quarkslab/mattermost-plugin-e2ee/README.md

 Fixing this is work-in-progress, and any help or suggestions would be appreciated!

+### Notifications from mentions are not working

+Mentions (like `@all`) in encrypted messages aren't working for now.
+The mechanism that triggers notification seems to require the server to be able to process sent messages, which isn't obviously the case when this plugin is used.

+There is also the issue that messages are only decrypted once we try to display them.

+There's no short-term plan to fix this, but any help or suggestion would be appreciated!

 ## Development

 This section describes how to setup a development environment.